Training Discriminative Models to Evaluate Generative Ones: Related work

 \subsection{Evaluation of generated samples}

-The evaluation of generative models have been addressed in various settings. \cite{Theis15} show that different metrics (as Parzen windows, Nearest Neighbor or Log likelihood) applied to generative models can lead to different results.
+The evaluation of generative models has been addressed in various settings. \cite{Theis15} show that different metrics (such as Parzen windows, Nearest Neighbor or Log likelihood) applied to generative models can lead to different results.
 Good results in one application of a generative model can not be used as evidence of good performance in another application.
 Their conclusion is that evaluation based on sample visual quality is a bad indicator for the entropy of samples.
-Conversely, the log-likelihood can be used to produce samples with high entropy and evaluate it but it does not assure good visual quality.
+Conversely, the log-likelihood can be used to produce samples with high entropy but it does not assure good visual quality.
 In this setting, high entropy means high variability in the samples.

 More methods exist to evaluate generative networks as described in \cite{Borji18}.
-In particular, approaches that use a classifier trained on real data to evaluate generative models, \cite{Zhang16,Isola16}.
+In particular, approaches that use a classifier trained on real data to evaluate generative models, \cite{Zhang16,Isola16}. \cite{lopez2016revisiting} proposes to use the two samples test with a classifier to evaluate if generated samples and original one are from the same distribution.
+Since generative models often produce visual artifacts it may be to easy to discriminate real images from generated one.
 Different quantitative evaluation have also been experimented in \cite{Jiwoong18} which compares models of GANs in various settings.
 These quantitative evaluations are based on divergence or distances between real data or real features and generated ones.
-Our approach is similar to the approach developed in parallel by \cite{Santurkar18}.
-However our experiments evaluate generative models with the same generator architecture, all trained by the same method and not models with their original architecture.
-We compare then the results of different learning criterion with the same models architecture and training process.
+In our method we don't train the classifier with real data but with generated one.